philnash/pwned/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Testing

+Unit testing is provided by `rspec` and [`mutant`](https://github.com/mbj/mutant) is included for running mutation tests.
+Mutation tests are not run in CI because they appear to be too flaky to do good in continuous integration.
+To run the mutant tests, run `bundle exec ./bin/mutant`.

 ## Contributing